chmaha/ReaClassical/install_instructions.md

 # Instructions for installing ReaClassical

-For the complete and recommended experience on Linux, MacOS and Windows you can run a single install script that does everything for you...
+For the complete and recommended experience on Linux, macOS, and Windows, simply run the single install script provided.
+You do not need to download or install REAPER separately — ReaClassical comes bundled with its own fully configured REAPER environment.

+This means:
+- One-step install — everything is set up automatically.
+- Self-contained environment — ReaClassical comes with its own REAPER.
+- Ready to use immediately — launch and start working right away.

+⚠️ Important: Don’t install ReaClassical inside an existing REAPER setup.
+Let the installer create its own separate ReaClassical folder.

 ## Quick Full Portable Install on Linux, MacOS & Windows (for all nine architectures supported by REAPER)